FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 even if they are not required by MLRsearch Specification.
 However, it is RECOMMENDED for those implementations to support missing attributes by providing typical default values.

 {::comment}

-    [MB89]: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.
+    MB89: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.

-    [VP]: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.
+    VP: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.

-    [MK]: No separate subsection.
+    MK: No separate subsection.
 We should state that that the listed optional attributes should have documented default values.
 But i do not like the open-ended "Implementations MAY add their own attributes."
 Either examples are added or this sentence is removed.

+    VP: TODO: Check if new Test_* subsections are good for this discussion.

 {:/comment}